 My first experience of career guidance was in my sixth form at school.
 From what I recall, and it was a while ago, the advice I was given was “Pass your A levels and go to Uni.
 If you fail get a job at Natwest or Midland.”
 That was it.
 Looking back, nobody asked me what I wanted to do, what interested me or what excited me.
-Fast forward to 2014 and the career transition support we provide people couldn’t be further from that rather pitiful help I received all those years ago.
+Fast forward to the present day and the career transition support we provide people couldn’t be further from that rather pitiful help I received all those years ago.

 Anyway, I’m pleased to say I didn’t listen.
 I wanted to work in advertising.
 It looked fun, glamorous and exciting.
 After a spell in the media I landed a fantastic job with one of the most creative recruitment ad agencies of the time.
 And I can honestly say it lived up to the fun and exciting bit – not sure about glamorous though!
 During the 90s I was helping my clients plan and implement advertising strategies to attract what we used to refer to as the ‘casual browser’ and ‘passive job seeker.’
 As we headed in to the 00s my conversations with clients began to change.
 We were talking less about advertising and more about employer branding.
 And of course, the internet was beginning to transform how candidates found employers and, critically, vice versa.

 I learnt a lot during my time in recruitment comms.
 First and foremost, it was clear that attracting talent into an organisation is only part of the story.
 Managing, developing and engaging talent is how the really successful businesses gain an edge.